twin-bridges/pynet-may25/lesson5/exercises/section_c/exercise8.md

 Out[3]: <lxml.etree._ElementTree at 0x7fc57cbfdc80>
 ```

 ### a.
 After you have executed etree.parse() use .getroot() to find the root of the XML tree.
-What 'tag' is the root of this XML tree?
+Which 'tag' is at the root of this XML tree?

 ```python
 In [5]: xml_root = my_xml.getroot()